 This seems to be a fatal flaw of the Osmo Nano.
 Officially, it claims to be able to operate in environments up to 45°C, but the actual performance raises questions about the authenticity of the specification.

-In contrast, theInsta360 GO Ultra Record continuously for 2 hours and 15 minutes in 4K 30fps mode without overheating.It lasts 170 minutes in energy-saving mode and 135 minutes in non-energy-saving mode.
-This is a testament to the superior heat dissipation and stability of the GO Ultra.
+In comparison, the Insta360 GO Ultra can record continuously for 2 hours and 15 minutes in 4K 30fps mode without overheating.
+It can last for 170 minutes in power-saving mode and 135 minutes in non-power-saving mode.
+This clearly demonstrates the GO Ultra's excellent heat dissipation and stability.

 5 Ways to Tackle DJI Osmo Nano Fever